 True Confession #4: “We don’t offer any self-service options…”

 Self-service can make your call center a smoother, better-oiled machine, and the demand for it is overwhelming.
 According to Zendesk, 91% of customers would take advantage of a knowledge base resource if it met their needs.
 Basically, your customers are telling you that they want to figure it out for themselves, so why not let them?
-Adding a self-service portal can also change the perception of your brand.
+Adding a self-service portal can also change customers’ perception of your brand.
 In fact, 60% of consumers view a brand with a mobile-responsive self-service option more favorably than one that doesn’t.

 By adding a self-service customer portal you not only improve the customer experience, but you help lower call volume, allowing your staff to handle customer care issues with more time and precision.
 It’s truly a win-win.